Ken King (politician)

-Kenneth Paul King (born December 28, 1971), is an American businessman and politician.
+Kenneth Paul King (born December 28, 1971) is an American businessman and politician.
 He is a Republican member of the Texas House of Representatives from District 88 in the Texas Panhandle.
 King is a businessman engaged in the oil and natural gas industry.

 Career

 Politics

 On July 31, 2012, King defeated first-term incumbent Republican Jim Landtroop, an insurance agent from Plainview, in a runoff election.
 King received 7,541 votes (54 percent) to Landtroop's 6,426 ballots (46 percent).
 The runoff was required because of the unsuccessful candidacy of a third candidate, former State Representative Gary Walker.

 King serves on the Judiciary & Civil Jurisprudence and Public Education committees.
 He was elected to his second term in office on November 4, 2014, with a margin of 91.2 percent over a Libertarian opponent.

 In 2016, King was unopposed in both the primary and general elections.

+According to a report by conservative activist Luke Macias, during the 89th Texas Legislature, Ken King killed over 100 conservative bills as chairman of the State Affairs committee.
+Macias highlighted several, including bills to ban taxpayer-funded lobbying and enact mandatory e-verify that had both passed the Texas Senate.

 Ratings

 Empower Texans/Texans for Fiscal Responsibility gave King a rating of 56% in 2015 and 39% in 2013.
 The National Rifle Association of America gave King a score of 93% in 2016 and a score of 86% in 2012.
 In 2015 the American Conservative Union gave King a lifetime score of 60%.
 Additionally, the Young Conservatives of Texas gave King a score of 37% in 2015 and 50% in 2013.